-LPAs have regular contact with licensees, facility staff, adults and seniors in care, their responsible parties, and the public; may also meet with or conduct joint visits with fire marshals, long term care ombudsmen, other client advocates, local law enforcement, and personnel from other agencies.
+LPAs have regular contact with licensees, facility staff, children in care, their parents/responsible parties, and the public; may also meet with or conduct joint visits with fire marshals, client advocates, local law enforcement and personnel from other agencies.

 E. ACTIONS AND CONSEQUENCES: